 Remember how good it felt when you were dieting and someone said to you, “Wow!
 You look great!
 Have you lost weight?”
 Did you ever stop to think, “Well, how bad did I look before if he/she is making comments after I’ve lost weight?”

 What happens when you inevitably gain that weight back (as 97% of all dieters do)?
-No more comments, and the silence is deafening, isn’t it?
-It produces shame without a single word being said – in fact the shame is there because nothing is said.
-This shame drives more restrictive dieting and body bashing, and that person that said nothing has no idea this is happening.
+The silence is deafening, isn’t it?
+It produces shame without a single word being said – the shame is there because nothing is said.
+This often drives more restrictive dieting and body bashing.
 Keep this in mind before sharing your own comments about someone else’s weight loss.

-So many of my clients, who at one time lived for comments about how thin they were (when they were in the thin phase of yo-yo dieting), are now triggered by those same positive comments!
+So many of my clients, who had lived for comments about how thin they were (when they were in the thin phase of yo-yo dieting), are now triggered by those same positive comments!
 A comment about how “great” they look can feel quite triggering.

-On the other side of this commenting situation, if you have lost weight, do yourself a favor and DO NOT expect or start “fishing” for comments.
-Confidence and self-respect come from inside yourself.
-Cultivate your own confidence and respect instead of looking outside of yourself for it.
-Allow others to comment on how kind of a person you are, or how supportive, loving, caring, helpful, etc., that you are, not on your physical characteristics.
+On the other side of this situation, if you have lost weight, do yourself a favor and do not expect or start “fishing” for comments.
+Confidence and self-respect come from inside.
+Build your own confidence and respect instead of looking outside of yourself for it.
+Allow others to comment on how kind you are, or how supportive, loving, caring, helpful, etc., rather than your physical characteristics.

 6) Try Using Compassion

-You have probably heard before that anyone who makes a comment about your body, your weight, your looks, etc., is actually demonstrating their own insecurities, it’s NOT about you.
-But sometimes knowing it’s the other person’s issue isn’t enough to ease the pain.
-Another approach I like to recommend is finding a way to have COMPASSION for this person, instead of letting what he or she said take away your own power, leaving you with shame.
+You know anyone making a comment about your body, your weight, your looks, etc., is demonstrating their own insecurities – it’s NOT about you.
+But sometimes knowing this isn’t enough to ease the pain.
+Here’s another approach – find a way to have compassion for this person.

-Think about it – how sad is it that this person needs to tear down someone else to feel better about him/herself?
-Having compassion will remove the power this person and his/her comments have over you – they are meaningless and truly not about you.
+How sad is it that this person needs to tear down someone else to feel better?
+Compassion removes the power this person and those comments have over you – they are meaningless and truly not about you.

-Remember – having compassion doesn’t mean you need to express compassion.
+Having compassion for someone doesn’t mean you need to express it.
 It’s similar to forgiveness – it’s about getting you out of pain, no one needs to know but you.
-When you feel sorry for someone like this, they become insignificant and so do their actions, without you having to say a word.
+This approach helps you understand it’s not about you and lessens the impact of someone else’s words – without you having to say anything.

 7) Listen to What You Tell Yourself

-Don’t forget to listen to what you’re saying to yourself!
-Call it whatever you like, the “mean girl,” the voices, your inner critic — if no one else should be talking this way to you, neither should you!
+Do you listen to what you say to yourself?
+Call it whatever you like, the “mean girl,” the voices, your inner critic — if you wouldn’t say it to someone else, why say it to yourself?

-One helpful way to change how you talk to yourself is to consider a young child in your life.
-Think of a daughter, granddaughter, niece, or other child that you know personally that’s under 8 years old or so.
-Imagine saying something to her that you say to yourself.
+Think about a young child in your life.
+Now imagine saying something to her that you say to yourself.
 How would she feel?
 Does she deserve it?

-Of course she doesn’t deserve it.
-And because she’s young and impressionable, if she hears it enough, she’ll believe it and it will affect her for years to come.
-Your subconscious is no different!
-Watch what you say to yourself and start replacing the mean comments with self-compassion and kindness to yourself and your body.
+Obviously she doesn’t deserve it.
+And because she’s young and impressionable, if she hears it enough, she’ll believe it.
+And this will affect her for years to come.
+Your brain is no different.
+Compassion and kindness will have similar positive outcomes for you as they would for anyone else.

 Rude, mean or plain clueless people are out there, and they will continue to make comments.
-What we have the power to do is decide how to react, whether to believe the comments or not, and if we will let them interfere with our lives and whatever we are here to do in our lives.
-It’s a powerful choice!
-The more you build that resilience, the less it will affect you.
+But we have the power to decide how to react, what we believe, and how we feel about ourselves.
+The more “in charge” you are, the more resilient you’ll become – inside and out.